TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

 **The "id"** points to the uid of the page (or the alias).
 Thus the page is found.

-A good habit is to use :ts:`page` as the top-level object name for the content-page on a website.

 Most of this code is executed in the PHP script :file:`typo3/sysext/frontend/Classes/Page/PageGenerator.php`.